colekev/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-'xargs' adds arguments to complete a command, the executes the resulting command.
+`xargs` adds arguments to complete a command, the executes the resulting command.

-'ls | xargs -n 3 echo' is adding the arguments to display in three column to the 'ls' command
+`ls | xargs -n 3 echo` is adding the arguments to display in three column to the 'ls' command